Easy Keto Spinach Frittata with Bacon

 - Can you make this frittata vegetarian?
 Yes, simply omit the bacon and use 1 tablespoon olive oil to saute the vegetables, instead of the bacon grease.

+- Is this frittata recipe keto?
 Yes, there are only 3 net carbs and 4 total carbs per slice of frittata, making this the perfect keto frittata recipe!